+J.P.Morgan

+On January 25th, the Group participated in the J.P.
+Morgan Greece Investment Forum held in New York, promoting the investment opportunities of the Greek capital market to institutional investors.

+On June 6th, the Group organized the Paris Spring Midcap Event in collaboration with CF&B Communications, with the participation of Greek mid-cap listed companies.
+Similar conferences were held in partnership with CF&B in Frankfurt on October 9th and in Geneva on December 5th.

+On June 18th, the Group in cooperation with the Greek Exporters Association (SEVE) organized a workshop in Thessaloniki on "The financial tools of the Athens Exchange and its role in enhancing the development of Greek companies".

+A similar event was held in Crete, on October 31st, in cooperation with the Region of Crete, with the aim of strengthening the interconnection of local businesses with capital market financing opportunities.

+On June 27th, the ATHEX Tech Summit 2024 was organized, providing a unique opportunity for the exchange of knowledge and ideas on the latest technological trends shaping the future of businesses.
+Leading technology experts participated in panel discussions on the use of artificial intelligence in everyday business, digital applications to meet regulatory and compliance needs, challenges and strategies for successful cloud adoption, as well as cybersecurity.

+ATHEX TECH SUMMIT 2024

+ATHEX MEMBERS SUMMIT 2024

-- On January 25th, the Group participated in the J.P.
-Morgan Greece Investment Forum held in New York, promoting the investment opportunities of the Greek capital market to institutional investors. - At the beginning of June, the Group organized in Paris, in collaboration with CF&B Communications the Paris Spring Midcap Event, with the participation of Greek middle capitalization listed companies.
-Similar conferences were organized in collaboration with CF&B in Frankfurt in October, and in Geneva in December. - In June, the Group in cooperation with the Greek Exporters Association (SEVE) organized a workshop in Thessaloniki on "The financial tools of the Athens Exchange and its role in enhancing the development of Greek companies" - A similar event was held in Crete, on October 31st, in cooperation with the Region of Crete, with the aim of strengthening the interconnection of local businesses with capital market financing opportunities. - ON June 27th the ATHEX Tech Summit 2024 was organized, which was a unique opportunity for the exchange of knowledge and ideas on the latest technological trends that shape the future of businesses.
-Leading technology experts participated in panel discussions on the use of artificial intelligence in everyday business, digital applications to meet regulatory and compliance needs, challenges and strategies for successful cloud adoption, as well as cybersecurity, - On November 7th, the ATHEX Members Summit took place, an event designed to establish itself as an institution of cooperation and exchange of knowledge and ideas between the Athens Exchange Members, representatives of Asset Managers and other stakeholders of the ecosystem of the Greek capital market.
-The conference program included presentations and discussions around vital issues for our industry, such as cybersecurity, compliance with the DORA Regulation, risk management in the Greek market, as well as the challenges of the ever-changing digital environment. - The ATHEX Small Cap Roadshow 2024 took place in Athens on November 12th, aiming to highlight the potential of smaller listed companies and enhance their investment attractiveness. - In early December, the Group co-organized with Morgan Stanley the 3rd Greek Investment Conference, with the participation of 37 listed and 2 unlisted companies, offering international investors direct access to the leadership of the most important Greek companies.
+On November 7th, the ATHEX Members Summit took place, an event designed to establish itself as an institution of cooperation and exchange of knowledge and ideas among the Athens Exchange Members, representatives of Asset Managers and other stakeholders of the ecosystem of the Greek capital market.
+The conference program included presentations and discussions on vital issues for our industry, such as cybersecurity, compliance with the DORA Regulation, risk management in the Greek market, as well as the challenges of the ever-changing digital environment.

+The ATHEX Small Cap Roadshow 2024 took place in Athens on November 12th, aiming to highlight the potential of smaller listed companies and enhance their investment attractiveness.

+ATHEX SMALL CAP CONFERENCE 2024

+On 2nd of December, the Group co-organized with Morgan Stanley the 3rd Greek Investment Conference, with the participation of 37 listed and 2 unlisted companies, offering international investors direct access to the leadership of the most important Greek companies.

+Morgan Stanley

-Environment - Society - Governance (ESG)
+2.7 Environment - Society -Governance (ESG)